Ndidi returns from injury to help Leicester City beat West Ham United | Goal.com

 #lcfc's @Papy_Mendy has picked up a knock and is replaced by @Ndidi25 🔄#LeiWhu pic.twitter.com/Oqisbq7HP1— Leicester City (@LCFC) January 22, 2020

-Goals from Harvey Barnes, Ricardo Pereira and a second half double from Ayoze Perez earned the Foxes got their first win in four matches.
+Goals from Harvey Barnes, Ricardo Pereira and a second-half double from Ayoze Perez earned the Foxes their first win in four matches.

 24 mins: Pereira 🅰 Barnes ⚽— Premier League (@premierleague) January 22, 2020